How much control do you have over your central heating system?

-A wide range of heating controls are now available to help you to control the temperature inside your home and to heat it as efficiently as possible.
-Examples include everything from the latest Smart Thermostats to more traditional Programmers, Room Thermostats and Thermostatic Radiator Valves.
+A wide range of heating controls is now available to help you to control the temperature inside your home and to heat it as efficiently as possible.
+These include:

 You’ll find a brief overview of the heating controls traditionally used in the UK below.
-Our Smart Heating Controls page provides info on the latest internet enable controls.
-You can also see this fun presentation by Honeywell or why not give us a call on 0117 935 2400 for a free chat.
+Our Smart Heating Controls page provides info on the latest internet-enabled controls.
+You can also see this fun presentation by Honeywell.

 Timers and Programmers

-Room Thermostats help you to control the temperature inside your home by sensing the temperature of the air of the room in which they are located and, when it goes above a set level, telling your boiler to stop pumping water around your central heating system.
+Room Thermostats help you to control the temperature inside your home.
+They sense the temperature of the air of the room in which they are located.
+When it goes above a set level, they tell your boiler to stop pumping water around your central heating system.

 Thermostatic Radiator Valves

-Thermostatic Radiator Valves let you maintain different temperatures in different rooms.
-They can be retrofitted to existing radiators and are affordable technology.
+Thermostatic Radiator Valves allow you to maintain different temperatures in different rooms.
+They can be retrofitted to existing radiators, and are affordable technology.
 They are often used in conjunction with a Room Thermostat to provide more efficient and effective control of your home’s temperature.

-Thermostatic Radiator Valve ideally should not be located in the same room as your Room Thermostat.
+Thermostatic Radiator Valves ideally should not be located in the same room as your Room Thermostat.

 Whatever your needs from conventional or smart heating controls, we can help!